 He wasn’t always a “Rocket Man”.
 The ever-reliable, clean-living Gerald Watt started his music career as a 13-year-old with a group called The Fantastics.
 That was way back in 1968.

 So this year marks Jerry’s 50th year in showbiz, as it were.
 It has been 50 years of unblemished service to South Africa’s music lovers (the drug bust in the ’70s doesn’t count, but more about that later).

-He put together a marvellous tribute last year to mark The Rockets’ 50 years existence, but Jerry didn’t join the group until late 1971 when The Fantastics folded after a horrendous tour.
+He put together a marvellous tribute last year to mark The Rockets’ 50 years in existence, but Jerry didn’t join the group until late 1971 when The Fantastics folded after an horrendous tour.

 It all began for Jerry in Bonteheuwel where he lived in the same street with the Brown brothers, Claude and Frankie, and the du Pont brothers, Basil and Robbie.

 Jerry showed an early interest in music, listening to his uncle who played in a band that did cover versions of The Shadows’ instrumentals.

 “I grew up on a farm in Kraaifontein,” Jerry says.
 “My grandfather showed me four chords that I still remember up to today.

 “In 1961, at the age of six, we moved to Bonteheuwel.
 Frankie and Claude were two doors away.
 Their father was very musical and they were right into it and I got caught up in it.